Ways to limit your children’s gadget use

 Try outdoor activities.

 Keeping them active on sports or other physical activities will encourage them to leave the couch and move.
-Teach them how to ride a bike or enroll them in a swimming lesson.
+Teach them how to ride a bike, learn a new sport that they can play on a free open space.
 Such activities will not only distract them from those mobile games but will also make them fit.

 Let them be creative.

-Painting, sketching, building legos, solving puzzles, learning to play musical instruments and a lot more mind-boggling activities will allow children to use their imagination.
+Painting, sketching, building lego/blocks, solving puzzles, learning to play musical instruments and a lot more mind-boggling activities will allow children to use their imagination.

 Spend more time with them.